TheButlah/vscode-reorder-python-imports/README.md

 ## Requirements

-`reorder-python-imports` must be installed in the venv used by visual studio.
+`reorder-python-imports` must be installed in the venv used by visual studio, or user must config the path for `reorder-python-imports` in settings.

 ## Known Issues